 Consulting and Instruction:

-I’m available for phone consultation at $195 per hour ($150 an hour if you have my book), minimum half hour for an initial consultation and billed in quarter hour segments after that.
+I’m available for phone consultation at $295 per hour ($250 an hour if you’re a forum member), minimum half hour for an initial consultation and billed in quarter hour segments after that.
 I enjoy conducting product reviews; other firms charge thousands of dollars for these but in my opinion, few take over three hours.
 I am available to travel to provide consulting or training to your staff on site with a two day minimum.

 Another service I provide is rapid product development -which means you come in and we’ll work on the product start to finish.
 I make the pattern in CAD (starting with digitizing the pattern if there is one), we cut it, sew it, fit it and rinse, lather and repeat for any needed correction in my 5,000 sqft factory.
-Ideally, the customer is ready to be introduced to my local contractors to nail down requirements for a production quote the next day -if we don’t do the sewing ourselves.
-Daily rate is $1500 per day for the first person, $750 for each subsequent person with discounts for 3 or more.
+Ideally, the customer is ready to for a production quote the next day -often, we do the sewing on site.
+Daily rate is $2150 per day for the first person, $975 for each subsequent person with discounts for 3 or more.

 Training for starting and operating a sewing factory is available at our Sewing Factory School in Albuquerque New Mexico.
 We can comfortably accommodate a maximum of 15 people in our factory training facility.
-The program fee is $1500 per day with discounts for subsequent attendees from the same company.
-For those staying two days or more, I provide comfortable and private accommodations in my guest house with breakfast and lunch (vegetarian).
-My guest house has a bedroom (queen size bed), living room (queen size futon), full kitchen and a bath with shower (stocked with towels, shampoo, soap etc).
-Transportation to and from the airport is likely but not guaranteed depending on arrival and departure times.
+The program fee is $2500 per day with discounts for subsequent attendees from the same company.

 One class I think every designer or product developer needs is Production Pattern Making.
 You will need some tools and basic sewing skills but no pattern making skills are needed to successfully complete this day long class.

-Here is a list of equipment and amenities of my small sewing factory:
+Here is a list of equipment and amenities of my sewing factory:

 Facilities and equipment